 Through these stories you can learn about customs and values, animal psychology, hunting and gathering skills, cultural norms, moral behavior, the spiritual belief system, survival skills, and food resources.

-A distinctive and absolutely compelling story book, this collection is an immensely valuable treasure for educators, parents, children, and adult readers.
+One of the most distinctive and absolutely compelling Australian Aboriginal story books, this collection is an immensely valuable treasure for educators, parents, children and adult readers.
 Grades K to Adult.

 ‘One of the most interesting and varied collections of Australian Aboriginal stories I have seen… The stories have the unmistakable stamp of authenticity, and offer a great variety in themes and levels of complexity.’